jva15/Blender-TrailEffects/README.md

   2.now framelength pertains to the frame length of the trail instead of per bone.

-  3.change fremlength to a float which fixed problems with inaccuracies
+  3.changed framelength to a float which fixed problems with inaccuracies among the trail bones

   4.adding bones distributes across the length like it should now.